 Of course, if you just want to see your favorite star’s name or prints on the ground and snap a photo, that’s fairly easy to do.
 But if you really want to get a sense of the history and magic here (and maybe a little Hollywood gossip, too), visit with someone who can walk you through the stars.

 We’re here to help.
-Hollywood Boulevard is a much-loved stop on our highlights tour of LA.
+Hollywood Boulevard is a much-loved stop on our private tour of LA.
 Our guide can tell you all about this incredible street, from the life-size Oscar statues near the TCL Chinese Theatre to the Dolby Theatre where the real Oscars are held.

 Don’t be shy about asking for a photo, either.
 This is Hollywood!
 Our tour guide is more than happy to snap pictures for you or your group.
 For you serious star-lovers, we can always customize a trip for your private group, too.